ESG Performance by the Numbers

 Chair Independent

-Independance of committees All members of HRCNG & Audit independant as per NYSE standards
+Independance of committees All members of HRCNG & Audit independent as per NYSE standards

 Term limits <15 years and 75 years old, except special circumstances